keboola/connection-docs/components/extractors/database/sqldb/index.md

 {: .image-popup}
 ![Screenshot - Table Detail Advanced](/components/extractors/database/sqldb/sqldb-6.png)

-In advanced mode, you can write an arbitrary `SELECT` query, the result of that query will be imported to a [Storage](/storage/) table.
+In advanced mode, you can write an arbitrary `SELECT` query.
+Its result will be imported to a [Storage](/storage/) table.
 The SQL query is executed on the source server without any processing, that means that you have to follow the SQL dialect of the particular server you're working with.
 Please keep the following in mind when using the advanced mode: